-2. Eating and drinking (shurb) deliberately.
+- 1. Eating and drinking (shurb) deliberately.
 Both invalidate the fast and necessitate qada' in the opinion of all the schools, though they differ as to whether kaffarah is also wajib.
 The Hanafis and the Imamis require it, but not the Shafi'is and the Hanbalis.
 A person who eats and drinks by an oversight is neither liable to qada' nor kaffarah, except in the opinion of the Malikis, who only require its qada'.
-Included in shurb [drinking] is inhaling tobacco smoke the poor.
-The Shafi'is, Hanbalis and Hanafis impose kaffarah in the above-mentioned order; i.e. releasing a slave is specifically wajib, and in the event of incapacity fasting becomes wajib.
+Included in shrub (drinking) is inhaling tobacco (smoking) - 2.
+Sexual intercourse, when deliberate, invalidates the fast and makes one liable to qada' and kaffarah, in the opinion of all the schools.
+The kaffarah is the manumission of a slave, and if that is not possible, fasting for two consecutive months; if even that is not possible, feeding sixty poor persons.
+The Imamis and the Malikis allow an option between any one of these; i.e. a mukallaf may choose between freeing a slave, fasting or feeding the poor.
+The Shafi'is, Hanbalis and Hanafis impose kaffarah in the abovementioned order; i.e. releasing a slave is specifically wajib, and in the event of incapacity fasting becomes wajib.
 If that too is not possible, giving food to the poor becomes wajib.